ozairs/apiconnect-install/README.md

 5. The portal content includes three items.
 Verify the following items are available:
  - Portal data such as blogs, forums, etc ...
  - Portal Theming (CSS, plugins, etc ...)
- - API Consumers data, published Products & APIs, etc ...
+ - API Consumers data, published Products & APIs - This data comes from API Manager sent to Portal.

 ## 1.10.
 Perform Backup and Restore for the Analytics service